Club Atlético Independiente: Crucecita period

 In 1909 arrived José Buruca Laforia, the club's first "professional" incorporation, with whom Independiente won its first official title as champions of the Bullrich Cup (a second-tier league cup), beating important teams of the time such as GEBA (4–0), Ferro Carril Oeste (1–0), Estudiantil Porteño (3–2) and the second teams of Alumni (1–0) and San Isidro (1–0).
 The final game against San Isidro was played on 8 September at the Ferro Stadium (the oldest stadium still standing in Argentina), and the winning goal was scored by Francisco Viegas.
 In the league, after playing two more years in the Second Division, in 1911 they were transferred to the newly created Intermediate Division.

 During the Intermedia season (1911) the club continued its institutional grow, as they settled in another field in the Mitre Avenue, centre of Crucecita.
-There they built the Estadio Crucecita, made up completely in wood for around 4,000 spects (later expanded to 10,000), and inaugurated with a victory over Estudiantil Porteño.
+There they built the Estadio Crucecita, made up completely in wood for around 4,000 spectators (later expanded to 10,000), and inaugurated with a victory over Estudiantil Porteño.
 That year the red team fought for the championship until the end along Estudiantes, losing to them at the last date and finishing as runners-up.
 However, due to the leagues being reorganized again, Independiente was promoted to the Primera División, seven years after its foundation.

 On 4 February 1912 the red team won its first friendly international cup, the Anglo-Argentine Association Trophy, by 3–0 over Uruguayan side Universal, with a brace from Enrique Colla and one from Francisco Roldán.

 In 14 July, 1912, Independiente debuted in the Primera División against Kimberley (winning 3–0 in Avellaneda), finishing the tournament as runners-up after the red squad decided to withdraw the final versus Porteño claiming an unfairly disallowed goal.
 Enrique Colla of Independiente was the top scorer of the tournament, with 12 goals.
 In October, the Reds traveled to Montevideo to play a match abroad for the first time, which resulted in a 2-0 victory for the Uruguayan team River Plate.